Technical Advisory

 • Comprehensive audit logs for access and agent decisions.

-• Data residency controls and cross-border data governance.
+• Data residency controls and cross‑provincial data governance.

 Deployment, modernization path, and testing

 Adopt a pragmatic, phased modernization path that minimizes risk while delivering incremental value.
-Begin with a pilot that targets a limited set of provinces and data sources, implementing end-to-end variance tracking for a narrow policy window.
-Progress to broader data coverage, establishing a data mesh or lakehouse with shared contracts and governance standards.
-Emphasize testability: unit tests for agent decision logic, integration tests for data contracts, and end-to-end tests simulating real-world variance scenarios.
-Implement synthetic data generation to exercise edge cases, including policy changes, data delays, and partial outages.
-Finally, incorporate continuous improvement feedback loops from incident reviews, policy updates, and stakeholder input to evolve the system responsibly over time.
+Start with a pilot that targets a limited set of provinces and data sources, implementing end‑to‑end variance tracking for a narrow policy window.
+Expand to broader data coverage, establishing a data mesh or lakehouse with shared contracts and governance.
+Prioritize testability: unit tests for agent logic, integration tests for data contracts, and end‑to‑end tests simulating real‑world variance scenarios.
+Use synthetic data for edge cases, including policy changes, data delays, and partial outages.
+Create a continuous improvement loop from incident reviews, policy updates, and stakeholder input to evolve the system responsibly over time.

 • Pilot with limited scope to reduce risk.